-The credit profile of the Autonomous Region of Valle d'Aosta (Valle d'Aosta, Baa2 stable) is underpinned by its long-established autonomous status that provides a high degree of financial autonomy and budgetary flexibility, its solid gross operating margin, and a strong regional economy.
+The credit profile of the Autonomous Region of Valle d'Aosta (Valle d'Aosta, Baa2 stable) is underpinned by its long-established autonomous status that provides a high degree of financial autonomy and budgetary flexibility.
+Its solid gross operating margin and a strong regional economy will be moderately impacted by the ongoing Covid-19 pandemics, although we expect the negative impact to be largely contained in FY2020-21.
 Valle d'Aosta's credit profile is one notch above that of the Government of Italy (Baa3 stable) because of strong idiosyncratic features.
-Valle d'Aosta's debt is modest and is likely to decline further with the extinction of its direct debt from 2022, while capital spending will surge from its low starting point on the back of enhanced cash flow predictability and important liquidity.
+Valle d'Aosta's debt is modest and is likely to decline further, while capital spending will surge from its low starting point on the back of enhanced cash flow predictability and important liquidity.